tchibatron/dbeaver/Database-Object-Editor.md

 The tabs have the following common parts:

 <img src="https://www.dropbox.com/s/jt5icc117393bg2/DB%20Object%20edito%20with%20markup.png?raw=1"/>

+The object`s path shows the chain of all its parent entities.
+The entities are clickable: clicking an entity in the path, depending on its nature, either shows its children or opens an editor or a settings window.

 An asterisk appears in the title of the editor if it contains unsaved changes: